You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 In electrochemistry the standard hydrogen electrode has under standard conditions a potential of 0V by convention.
-This is used to give the potential for a single point, because it is referred to the 0 V potential of the standard hydrogen electrode.
+This is used to give the potential for a single point, because it is referred to the 0V potential of the standard hydrogen electrode.

 Measuring the potential

-- A galvanostat applies an electron current, which induces a change of the electrodes potential.
-An example for a galvanostat is the Palmsens4..
+- A galvanostat is capable of applying a constant current through an electrolytic cell, this current can induce a change of the electrodes and/or the substance under research.
+An example for a galvanostat is the PalmSens4.

 - An EIS analyzer is used to measure the resistance (as well as other parameters e.g. inductance) of a substance or article by applying a controlled sinusoidal potential wave and measuring the response to it.
 These measurements can be executed with the PalmSens4 and the Sensit Smart.